Our round-up of the 10 biggest superyacht stories of 2014 includes the biggest launches, deliveries and photography of some unusual superyachts.

 The somewhat unusual luxury yacht Black Legend proved one of our most popular news stories of 2014, perhaps because of the images of her very customised interior.
 Black Legend has a bold pirate theme throughout the boat, demonstrating the skill of Sunseeker's in-house bespoke interiors devision.
 You can see more photos if you click on the headline.

 When we announced the six finalists of the 2014 Young Designer of the Year Awards in January, it was the skilled renderings that captured your interest.
 Whilst Raphael Laloux won Young Designer of the Year at the 2014 ShowBoats Design Awards, all six finalists were incredibly talented.
-You can see their designs in the original story.

 We published photos of SuperSport emerging from her shed and they proved very popular on the website.
 The 49m yacht is certainly innovative, with an intimidating-looking, wave-piercing monohull design.